magpylib/magpylib/docs/_pages/page_01_introduction.md

   name: python3
 ---

-(docu)=
+(intro)=

 # Introduction to Magpylib

-This section provides an introduction to the Magpylib API.
+This section gives an introduction to the Magpylib API.
 Many practical examples how to use Magpylib can be found in the example galleries.
+Detailed package, class, method and function documentations are found in the library docstrings {ref}`genindex`.

 ## Contents

-- {ref}`docu-idea`
+- {ref}`intro-idea`
-- {ref}`docu-when-to-use`
+- {ref}`intro-when-to-use`
-- {ref}`docu-magpylib-objects`
+- {ref}`intro-magpylib-objects`
-- {ref}`docu-position-and-orientation`
+- {ref}`intro-position-and-orientation`
-- {ref}`docu-grouping-objects`
+- {ref}`intro-graphic-output`
-- {ref}`docu-graphic-output`
+- {ref}`intro-collections`
-- {ref}`docu-field-computation`
+- {ref}`intro-field-computation`
-- {ref}`docu-getB_dict-getH_dict`
+- {ref}`intro-direct-interface`
-- {ref}`docu-direct-access`
+- {ref}`intro-core-functions`

-(docu-idea)=
+(intro-idea)=

 ## The idea behind Magpylib

-Magpylib provides fully tested and properly implemented **analytical solutions** to permanent magnet and current problems.
-It gives quick access to extremely fast and accurate magnetic field computation.
+Magpylib provides fast and accurate magnetic field computation through **analytical solutions** to permanent magnet and current problems.
 Details on how these solutions are mathematically obtained can be found in the {ref}`physComp` section.

-The central API of Magpylib is object oriented and couples the field computation to a position/orientation interface.
+Magpylib couples the field computation to a position and orientation interface.
 The idea is that users can create Magpylib objects like sensors, magnets, currents, etc. with defined position and orientation in a global coordinate system.
-These objects can then be easily manipulated, displayed, grouped and used for user-friendly field computation.
+These objects can then be easily manipulated, displayed, grouped and used for magnetic field computation.
 For users who would like to avoid the object oriented interface, the field implementations can also be accessed directly.

-(docu-when-to-use)=
+(intro-when-to-use)=

 ## When can you use Magpylib ?

 The analytical solutions are exact when there is no material response and natural boundary conditions can be assumed.
+In general, Magpylib is at its best when dealing with air-coils (no eddy currents) and high grade permanent magnet assemblies (Ferrite, NdFeB, SmCo or similar materials).

-For permanent **magnets**, when (remanent) permeabilities are below $\mu_r < 1.1$ the error is typically below 1-5 % (long magnet shapes are better, large distance from magnet is better).
+When **magnet** permeabilities are below $\mu_r < 1.1$ the error typically undercuts 1-5 % (long magnet shapes are better, large distance from magnet is better).
 Demagnetization factors are not automatically included at this point.
-Error estimation as a result of the material response is evaluated in more detail in the appendix of [Malagò2020](https://www.mdpi.com/1424-8220/20/23/6873).
 The line **current** solutions give the exact same field as outside of a wire that carries a homogenous current.
-In general, Magpylib is at its best when dealing with air-coils (no eddy currents) and high grade permanent magnet assemblies (Ferrite, NdFeB, SmCo or similar materials).
 For more details check out the {ref}`physComp` section.

-Magpylib only provides solutions for simple geometric forms.
-However, in magnetostatics the **superposition principle** holds, i.e. the total magnetic field is given by the sum of all the fields of all sources.
-For magnets this means that complex magnet shapes can be constructed from simple forms. **EXAMPLE_CONSTRUCTING_A_COMPLEX_FORM** Specifically, it is possible to cut-out a part of a magnet simply by placing a second magnet with opposite magnetization inside the first one. **EXAMPLE_HOLLOW_CYLINDER**
+Magpylib only provides solutions for simple geometric forms (cuboids, clinders, lines, ...).
+How complex shapes can be constructed from these simple base shapes is described in {ref}`examples-complex-forms`.

-(docu-magpylib-objects)=
+(intro-magpylib-objects)=

 ## The Magpylib objects

 The most convenient way for working with Magpylib is through the object oriented interface.
 Magpylib objects represent magnetic field sources, sensors and collections with various defining attributes and methods.
-With Version 4 the following classes are implemented:
+With Version 4.0.0 the following classes are implemented:

 **Magnets**

 All magnet objects have the `magnetization` attribute which must be of the format $(m_x, m_y, m_z)$ and denotes the homogeneous magnetization vector in units of millitesla.
-This is often referred to as the remanence ($B_r=\mu_0 M$) in material data sheets.
+It is often referred to as the remanence ($B_r=\mu_0 M$) in material data sheets.
 All magnets can be used as Magpylib `sources` input.

 - **`Cuboid`**`(magnetization, dimension, position, orientation, style)` represents a magnet with cuboid shape. `dimension` has the format $(a,b,c)$ and denotes the sides of the cuboid in units of millimeters.
 By default (`position=(0,0,0)`, `orientation=None`) the center of the cuboid lies in the origin of the global coordinates, and the sides are parallel to the coordinate axes.